tomrist/cs5112-fall2023/README.md

 Welcome to CS 5112, Algorithms for Applications.
 This class covers fundamental algorithms and data structures used in current applications.
 Algorithms include graph algorithms, hashing and streaming/sketching techniques.
-Applications will include select topics in machine learning, systems, security, and more.
+Applications will include select topics in systems, security, and more.

 Classroom: Bloomberg Center 131